pakeke-constructor/ideas/emergence.md

 and similar to how the creators of Chess couldn't control how the Sicilian defence worked, as a developer, you lose control of your game when you create emergent rulesets.

+Note that this isn't neccessarily a "bad" thing.<br>
+With chess, the Sicilian defence does not hurt chess's integrity; it's just part of the game.

-As I said, this isn't a bad thing most of the time.
-Just something to keep in mind :^)
+Mainly, the loss of developer control is just something to keep in mind :^)

 ----------------